Tricritical Kibble-Zurek scaling in Rydberg atom ladders

 We anticipate an imminent experimental realization of our proposals, particularly for the two-leg model which only requires a planar geometry and harbors TCI criticality.
 Looking forward, the TCI is closely related to spacetime supersymmetry---a long-sought concept in theoretical physics.
-In our setup, the critical exponents $\nu$ and $\nu'$ correspond to the bosonic sector of the two lowest weight symmetric fields, $\epsilon$ and $\epsilon'$.
+In our setup, the critical exponents $\nu$ and $\nu'$ correspond to the bosonic sector of the two lowest weight symmetry-preserving fields, $\epsilon$ and $\epsilon'$.
 These fields exhibit power-law correlations, $\langle \epsilon_i \epsilon_j \rangle \sim |i-j|^{-2\Delta_\epsilon}$, with $\Delta_\epsilon = 2 - 1/\nu$ (and similarly for $\epsilon'$, giving $\Delta_{\epsilon'}$).
 Notably, $\Delta_{\epsilon'} - \Delta_{\epsilon}= 1/\nu-1/\nu' = 1$.
 This relationship is no coincidence: the fermionic mode $\psi$ is linked to these fields through the supersymmetry generator, resulting in the relation $\Delta_\psi = \Delta_{\epsilon} + 1/2 = \Delta_{\epsilon'} - 1/2$, illustrating the structure of fermion bridging the two bosons.
 Hence, our protocol offers an effective method of corroborating this nontrivial ramification of emergent supersymmetry.
-On the other hand, directly measuring the corresponding fermion $\psi$ \emph{dynamically} remains an open question, as it would likely require ramping fermionic operators \cite{Bravyi2002,li2024supersymmetry}.
+On the other hand, directly measuring the corresponding fermion $\psi$ dynamically remains an open question, as it would likely require ramping fermionic operators \cite{Bravyi2002,li2024supersymmetry}.
 This introduces an interesting direction for future research, which we intend to explore further.

-\emph{Note added.---} We thank the authors of \cite{yin2025driven} for sharing their preprint with us prior to its posting on arXiv.
-Similarly, they investigate the KZ mechanism at a supersymmetric tricritical point with two relevant directions.
-Although their model differs from ours, the same universality emerges, resulting in overlapping and mutually corroborating findings.
+Note added: In a recent post \cite{yin2025driven}, the authors also investigate the KZ mechanism at a supersymmetric tricritical point with two relevant directions.
+Although their model differs from ours, the same universality emerges, leading to overlapping and mutually corroborating findings.\\

-\emph{Acknowledgments.---} We are grateful to Hui Zhai for collaboration on relevant projects and stimulating ideas.
-We thank Wenjun Zhang for helpful discussions on the experimental details.
-H.W. is supported by China Postdoctoral Science Foundation under Grant No.~2024M751609 and Postdoctoral Fellowship Program of CPSF under Grant No.~GZC20231364.
-C.L. is supported by Tsinghua University Dushi program.
-The DMRG and TEBD calculations are performed using the ITensor library \cite{ITensor}.